This week I have been doing some reflection as I shift some of the projects in my business.

 So in effect, you perpetuate negativity with negative thoughts and feelings.

 Now can you recall what got you out of this feeling?

 I am almost certain that it was a positive experience or moment, maybe even a funny story or even a joke… It didn’t take much to change your feelings.

 So when it comes to achieving what you want in life, it isn’t difficult to see how your thoughts have a big part to play.
 Your thoughts lead to your feelings, which lead to your actions, which lead to your outcomes.

 If you want positive outcomes then you first need to believe they are possible…

-When Sonia suggested this week that you don’t manifest what you want, you manifest what you believe, I thought, what is it that I believe now that I didn’t believe when I first started…
+When Sonia suggested that you don’t manifest what you want, you manifest what you believe, I thought, what is it that I believe now that I didn’t believe when I first started…

 And before long I had a list of thoughts that I have collated into 7 things I wish I knew when I started building wealth.

 This list doesn’t contain any great secrets, but when it comes to you building wealth, and wanting to make it an easier journey for you, these are great tips to add to your knowledge base.